Simply the best?

 90pts (+47), 1st

-That’s right: The Invincibles are only fifth.
+That’s right: The Invincibles are only ninth.
 Drawing every third game will do that.
 Perhaps it’s a mere quirk of statistics that Arsenal’s 2003-04 side are considered the greatest Premier League team; after all, they did lose six games in the Champions League, FA Cup and League Cup.

 Still, unbeaten across a 38-game league campaign – not bad, is it?
 And while they didn’t exactly crush many teams – a 5-0 triumph over relegated Leeds being the only time they helped themselves to more than four goals in one sitting – Arsenal did do the double over second-placed Chelsea.